meetcleo/cnb-jemalloc/README.md

 The buildpack exports jemalloc binaries and helper scripts on the dyno's `$PATH` and configures `LD_PRELOAD` when `JEMALLOC_ENABLED=true`.

+## Distribution

+GitHub Actions publishes the buildpack image to `ghcr.io/meetcleo/cnb-jemalloc` on every branch push, tagging images with the associated commit SHA.

 ## Made possible by Dead Man's Snitch

 Continued development and support of the jemalloc buildpack is sponsored by